ska-telescope/ska-low-mccs-spshw/docs/src/guide/user/spsstation.rst

 The ``SpsStation`` Tango device orchestrates a number of Tango devices that make up a station's SPS hardware.

+.. uml:: device_interactions.uml

-Typically, an ``SpsStation`` is responsible for 2 subracks, each containing 8 TPMs.
-This is the standard configuration for a station: each TPM has 32 ADC channels, covering the X and Y polarisations of 16 antennas, so a station with 2 subracks of 8 TPMs each has 16 TPMs and 512 ADC channels in total, i.e. a full 256-antenna station.
+Typically, an ``SpsStation`` is responsible for 2 subracks, and 16 TPMs.
+This is the standard configuration for a station: each TPM has 32 ADC channels, covering the X and Y polarisations of 16 antennas, so a station with 16 TPMs has 512 ADC channels in total, i.e. a full 256-antenna station.
 This is the typical configuration, but the ``SpsStation`` device can be configured to manage any number of subracks and TPMs, which is useful for testing in hardware facilities such as the ITF or RAL.

+It is worth familiarising yourself with the physical SPS cabinet to understand how the Tango Devices map to physical topology.

 To understand an ``SpsStation``'s ability to operate, we can use its ``healthState`` and ``healthReport`` attributes (see ``HealthState`` (https://developer.skao.int/projects/ska-control-model/en/0.3.4/health_state.html)).